NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Creating-Surface-Mount-Parts.md

 ## Completing the Board

-Change the grid to `1 mm`.
-Add the DRU file `jlcpcb-2layer.dru`, "RULES DRC/EC -> DRC -> Load ...".
-Move the components into the board and adjust the board outline.
+Change the board grid to `0.5 mm`.
+Add the DRU file `jlcpcb-2layer.dru` going to "RULES DRC/EC -> DRC -> Load ...".
+Move the components into the board, adjust the board outline and finally set the outlines' width to `0.01mm`.

 ![](./images/addingsmd6.png)

 Now, re-route the board, but now using the `Autorouter` tool.
 The autorouter tool will trace everything for you.
-Keep in mind that the autorouter tool is very inefficient, you will sometimes need to add more layers or more board area for the autorouter for it to completly trace your design.
-For the most efficient design do it manually.
+Keep in mind that the autorouter tool is very inefficient, you will sometimes need to add more layers or more board area for the autorouter to completely trace your design.
+For the most efficient design route your board manually.

 ![](images/sm6_f360.png)